cake-ml/tiny-sana-preview/README.md

  3. Restart ComfyUI and insert the `latent > TinySanaPreview` node to your workflow anywhere before the sampling node, then select the `tsd.safetensors` decoder model and appropriate dtype (bf16 is recommended, but older GPUs may require fp16 or fp32)

 ## Decoder model
 The TinySanaDecoder model can be found on Hugging Face at [cake-ml/tsd](https://huggingface.co/cake-ml/tsd).
 TSD decodes with a compression factor of 8, rather than the standard 32 of the Sana DC-AE, and utilises far fewer parameters (9.6M vs 159M).
 This results in preview images with a quarter of the width/height that the DC-AE decoder produces, but with a roughly 46x speedup (8.42ms vs 389ms for a `1, 32, 32, 32` latent on an Nvidia RTX A4000) and a significantly lower memory footprint.
-Latents of dimensions `B, 32, W, H` will decode to images of dimensions `B, 3, W*8, H*8`.
+Latents of dimensions `B, 32, H, W` will decode to images of dimensions `B, 3, H*8, W*8`.
 The TSD model was trained on an Nvidia RTX A4000 for approximately 60 hours.

 ![](images/reconstruction.png)